Columbus, GA Demographics

 A map of Columbus's Population by Race

-Of the 675 places in Georgia, Columbus is the 2nd most populous.
+Columbus is ranked the 2nd most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Columbus was ranked the 2nd most populous place in the 2020 Census.

 Columbus's White Population